The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Risk, in a financial context, is a synonym for uncertainty.
-This unit will allow those with some background knowledge of the area to explore investment risk.
+This free course will allow those with some background knowledge of the area to explore investment risk.
 You will examine how and why investors are risk-averse and look at the risk factors involved in making a decision to invest.

 - comment critically on the impact of the principal risk factors in a given investment context.